robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

  * mine meta data for the images on the web
  * Microsoft Common Object in Context <http://mscoco.org/dataset/>
  * Princeton University "About WordNet."
 WordNet.
 Princeton University.
 2010. <http://wordnet.princeton.edu>
+ * Junghoo Cho, Stanford University, Crawling for Images on the WWW